undera/encarno/README.md

 - documentation

 ## Parking lot
+- limit len of auto-label for long GET urls
 - udp protocol nib
 - explicit option of shared input.
 To allow processing payload file only once.
   - respect `iterations` option from Taurus config, test it